-If you are looking for how to reconcile in QuickBooks Online, look no further.
-We’ll show you how to reconcile your accounts in Intuit’s web-based accounting software, from accounts receivable to payroll liabilities to undeposited funds.
+Keeping your business’s accounts in balance helps you make smarter business decisions.
+Here’s how to reconcile your accounts in QuickBooks Online, Intuit’s web-based accounting software, from accounts receivable to payroll liabilities to undeposited funds.

 Account Reconciliation: What Is It?

-Why Reconciling Your Accounts Is Important
+Why QuickBooks Reconciliation Is Important

 This process will provide you with accurate financial data for your small business.
-It’s critical to close eye on how much money you currently have, how much money is coming in and how much you owe.
+It’s critical to keep a close eye on how much money you currently have, how much money is coming in and how much you owe.
 As you update your bank statements and other transactions, your balance sheet and profit and loss statements will be automatically updated by QuickBooks Online.

-- Identify any discrepancies.
+- Identify any discrepancies

-- Recognize potentially fraudulent transactions that you didn’t authorize so that you can take action.
+- Recognize potentially fraudulent transactions that you didn’t authorize so that you can take action

 How to Reconcile Accounts in QuickBooks Online